billkarsh/SpikeGLX/Markdown/FileViewer_Help.md

 offset can be used to time-align events from a segment file with events in any original OBX and NI files.

+**Prefer CatGT 5.2**

+CatGT through version 5.1, trims the trailing edges of streams that belong to the same (g, t)-indices in pass-1, making them the same span.
+That's because, in normal runs, the start edges of such files are aligned but the trailing edges are a bit ragged due to the time required to command streams to stop recording.

+That trimming is less justified with these pseudo runs.
+Here, the probe files share a common segment index, but the transition response times differ among probes.
+So these files have only very rough correspondence in start time and span.

+Therefore, CatGT 5.2 and later seek the `svySegStartSecs` tag.
+If present, the trimming action is skipped.
+This isn't essential for correctness, rather it keeps the file spans a few tenths of a second longer.

 --------

 ## Selecting